TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 | Secrets Detection  | **truffleHog**              | Scans the repository for accidentally committed secrets |

 --

-_**Quick Steps on SQ + Jenkins:-**_

-We've integrated SonarQube with our Jenkins pipeline using a security authentication token.
-By configuring SonarScanner in Jenkins and securely managing credentials, we've enabled automated code inspections.

 >  Quality gates in SQ ensures that code must meet specific quality standards before it can proceed through the pipeline.
 Additionally, the webhook feature provides immediate feedback within our CI/CD process --> Quick identification & resolution of issues.